 The Electric Reliability Council of Texas, Inc. (ERCOT or the Company) is an independent, not-for-profit corporation.
-Since July 31, 2001, ERCOT has also functioned as the independent system operator for its reliability region, which comprises about 85% of the electrical load in Texas.
-The ERCOT region has approximately 84,000 megawatts of installed generating capacity, including approximately 74,000 megawatts of available capacity.
+Since July 31, 2001, ERCOT has also functioned as the independent system operator for its reliability region, which comprises about 90% of the electrical load in Texas.
+The ERCOT region has approximately 76,000 megawatts of available capacity for the summer peak demand period.